gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 setting the map aside.

 The bot's manipulator clicked a rapid staccato.
-"Cognitive... functions... coming... online..." it said slowly, its voice full of static.
+"Cognitive… functions… coming… online…" it said slowly, its voice full of static.
 *Click click click.*
 "Full self-awareness restored.